sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 ### **Video Essay Projects**

-###### The capstone assignment for this course will be a video essay project that we will screen together as a class at the end of the semester and publish online.
+###### The capstone assignment for this course will be a video essay project that we will screen together as a class at the end of the semester.
 These essays will showcase our various explorations of, and interventions in, the study of video games and narrative cinema.

-###### Students will use these video essay project to make original arguments about the interpenetrated histories, forms, and/or genres of video games and narrative cinema, drawing on primary sources drawn from the course syllabus and conducting secondary research on their own.
-In the process, we will work together to craft visual arguments about the visual media examined in the class.
+###### Students will use these video essay project to make original arguments about the interpenetrated histories, forms, and/or genres of video games and narrative cinema, drawing on primary sources from the course syllabus and conducting secondary research on their own.
+In the process, we will work together to craft visual arguments about the visual culture examined in the class.

 ###### Throughout the semester we will scaffold this assignment with additional technical instruction and tutorials, by viewing and analyzing other video essays as models, and working in groups to provide feedback and advice on composition, editing, and revision of these projects.